Progress slow on virus relief bill as negotiations continue

 Speaking to reporters after the two-hour session, Democratic negotiators pressed the case for additional food aid, funding for the Postal Service, and the $600-per-week jobless benefit that lapsed last week.
 The benefit has helped prop up the economy and family budgets as the coronavirus has wrought havoc.

 The White House is seeking opportunities to boost Trump, like providing another round of $1,200 stimulus payments and extending the supplemental jobless benefit and partial eviction ban.
-Pelosi, the top Democratic negotiator, appears intent on an agreement as well, but she's made it clear she needs big money for state and local governments, unemployment benefits and food aid.
+Pelosi appears intent on an agreement as well, but she's made it clear she needs big money for state and local governments, unemployment benefits and food aid.

 “It was productive, we’re moving down the track.
 We still have our differences, we are trying to have a clearer understanding of what the needs are, and the needs are that millions of children in our country are food insecure," Pelosi said.
 "Millions of people in our country are concerned about being evicted.
 Tens of millions of people are on unemployment insurance."